Bus Roadeo Toolkit

 Determining the Winner(s)

 Compiling the scores – The recorder should tally the obstacle and non-obstacle score sheets for each driver.
 A second person could be used to recheck all scores for accuracy.
-National RTAP has provided an that could be used to tabulate the scores.
+National RTAP has provided an Excel spreadsheet that could be used to tabulate the scores.
 The Excel spreadsheet was created so that if there is a tie, the tie could be settled by choosing the contestant who completed the course in the shortest time.

-- The work group should have a grievance sub-committee to establish procedures in the event a contestant requests a hearing.
+The work group should have a grievance sub-committee to establish procedures in the event a contestant requests a hearing.
 The process could consist of hearing the contestant’s concerns, questioning of the contestant by the subcommittee, discussion between the sub-committee members and a final decision.

 Determine types of food, beverages and distribution – There are a few options for food such as a bag lunch or barbecue.
 Make sure there is plenty of water on hand, especially if the weather is predicted to be warm and sunny.
 It gets very hot on the course during the event.
 Decide if you are going to provide breakfast and lunch.
 In some cases, roadeos are held during regional conferences and the food and beverages could be incorporated into the overall conference items.
 At conferences an awards dinner is typically held as well.

-- For smaller venues, clean-up will be done by the volunteers and judges.
+For smaller venues, clean-up will be done by the volunteers and judges.
 If you have rented equipment you will want to let your vendors know what time to come to pick-up the equipment so that staff do not have to wait around for the vendor(s) to arrive.
 If you rent tents, have the vendor include installation and removal as part of the price.
 If the food vendor provides tables and chairs have them include set-up and removal as part of the price.